Trotalo/modxBaseEnviroment/README.md

 # About this Repo

-This repository holds the docker-compose configuration intended to run a modX development environment, from the basic infrastructure needed, to the git life cycle, all the needed components to get you up and running developing modX extras.
+This repository holds the docker-compose configuration intended to run a MODX3 development environment, from the basic infrastructure needed, to the git life cycle, all the needed components to get you up and running developing modX extras.